 New Boston, Michigan 48164

-- Sensitive planning created and limited access to habitat for several threatened species.
-These include bald eagle nesting sites and 20 acres set aside for the propagation and re-establishment of three rare plant species relocated from the airport.
+- Sensitive planning created and limited human access to habitat for several threatened species.
+These include bald eagle nesting sites and 20 acres set aside for the propagation and reestablishment of three rare plant species relocated from the airport.

 - The site serves as an ongoing research facility for scientists to monitor and collect data on revegetation strategies and construction and implementation methods for future restoration activities.

-- The preserve offers a varierty of recreation opportunities, including over 5 miles of hiking trails, canoeing, fishing, bird watching, and horseback riding.
+- The preserve offers a variety of recreation opportunities, including over 5 miles of hiking trails, canoeing, fishing, bird watching, and horseback riding.

 - Two full-time naturalists lead 15 interpretive programs throughout the year.

-In 2005, DTW embarked on a massive Capital Improvement Program to sustain future growth and meet infrastructure and capacity requirements, including construction of a new runway.
-Through a cooperative effort, regulatory agencies, local townships and a citizens advisory committee developed an idea to mitigate all impacted wetlands at one location and make it publicly accessible.
+Detroit Metropolitan Wayne County Airport embarked on a massive Capital Improvement Program to sustain future growth and meet infrastructure and capacity requirements, including construction of a new runway.
+Through a cooperative effort, regulatory agencies, local townships, and a citizen advisory committee developed an idea to mitigate all impacted wetlands at one location and make it publicly accessible.

-Total project cost, including fees, property acquisition and construction, was $18.1 million.
-Providing wetlands mitigation on the airport site was both physically impossible and in violation of local wildlife regulations.
+The total project cost, including fees, property acquisition, and construction, was $18.1 million.
+Providing wetlands replacement on the airport site was both physically impossible and in violation of local wildlife regulations.
 By mitigating the wetlands at one off-site location, maintenance costs are reduced because the county does not have to maintain recreation features at multiple sites.